salehjg/DGCNN-on-FPGA/readme.md

 Bash (>4.0, Dash and others are not tested) devtoolset-7 (>7.0, For C++14 support)
 ```
+* Make sure that the latest vivado patches are applied, such as `AR73068`.

 # Configuration
 To make it easier to explore the design space and try different configurations, all of the parameters that affect the output performance of the task kernels are gathered in a separate submodule repository at directory `config`.